ArmaanjeetSandhu/recursivist/README.md

 This will display two directory trees side by side with differences highlighted:

-- Files and directories present only in the first directory are highlighted in green
+- Files and directories present only in the current directory are highlighted in green
-- Files and directories present only in the second directory are highlighted in red
+- Files and directories not present in the current directory are highlighted in red

 You can export the comparison to various formats: